 It is said to repel certain insects, and I use the essential oil in my Homemade Bug Spray (recently tested and approved by a reader on a cruise down the Amazon River!).

 A mild tea made with catnip herb is said to help improve digestion, ease morning sickness, and calm nerves.
 It’s relaxing properties also make it beneficial to those who suffer from insomnia.

-I also keep a small jar of catnip in my kitchen for culinary uses.
+I also keep a small jar in my kitchen for culinary uses.
 I add small amounts to sauces, stews, and soups for its flavor and to help improve digestion and nutrient assimilation.